freenandes/topo-da-mente/content/music/ana-roxanne.md

 ---
 ## Because of a flower

 Soothing and inspirational vocals.
-Reminds me of the Julianna Barwick in some moments.
+Reminds me of [Julianna Barwick](julianna-barwick.md) at times, but less minimal and more irregular in a good sense.

 [Discogs](https://www.discogs.com/master/1839586-Ana-Roxanne-Because-Of-A-Flower)